vuejs/eslint-plugin-vue/docs/rules/require-valid-default-prop.md

-# Enforces props default values to be valid (require-valid-default-prop)
+# enforce props default values to be valid (require-valid-default-prop)

 This rule checks whether the default value of each prop is valid for the given type.
 It should report an error when default value for type `Array` or `Object` is not returned using function.